Aneesh167/flipkart-design/README.md

-# Flipkart-Design
+# Amazon-Design
-A basic clone of Flipkart using HTML and CSS.
+A basic clone of Amazon using HTML and CSS.
 <br>
 Author - Aneesh